gaurishankar441/VaktaAI/README.md

-# EduShepherd - AI-Powered Learning Platform
+# VaktaAI - AI-Powered Learning Platform

 ## Overview

-EduShepherd is a comprehensive educational platform that leverages AI and RAG (Retrieval-Augmented Generation) technology to provide personalized learning experiences.
+VaktaAI is a comprehensive educational platform that leverages AI and RAG (Retrieval-Augmented Generation) technology to provide personalized learning experiences.
 The platform enables students to interact with their study materials through multiple learning modalities.

 ## Features